 \subsection{Tukey Model}

-The cross-partial derivative of $f$ captures the complementarity structure of the interaction function in the BI framework.
-A natural way to introduce flexibility is to assume that this cross-partial derivative is constant, summarized by a single parameter.
+The cross-partial derivative of $f$ captures the complementarity structure of the interaction function.
+A parsimonious way to model complementarities is to assume that this derivative is constant and summarized by a single parameter.
 This yields the specification

-with $\beta_0 \in B \subset \R$ compact.
-I refer to this as the Tukey model, after the statistician John Tukey, who studied an analogous functional form in two-way ANOVA to test whether two categorical factors affect the response additively \citep{tukey1949one, ward1952non, vsimevcek2013modification}.
-In that setting, the focus is on testing the null hypothesis $\beta_0 = 0$ under restrictive assumptions (homoskedastic, normally distributed errors $\eta_{ij}$ and complete matching network $G_{IJ}$), and no attention is given to the estimation of the parameter itself.
+with scalar $\alpha_i \in A \subset \R$, $\psi_j \in \Psi \subset \R$, and $\beta_0 \in B \subset \R$, where $A$, $\Psi$, and $B$ are compact.
+I refer to this specification as the Tukey model, after the statistician John Tukey, who studied an analogous functional form in two-way ANOVA to test whether two categorical factors affect the response additively \citep{tukey1949one, ward1952non, vsimevcek2013modification}.
+That literature focuses on testing the null hypothesis $\beta_0 = 0$ under homoskedastic, normally distributed errors $\eta_{ij}$ and a complete matching network $G_{IJ}$, rather than on estimating the parameter itself.

-Conversely, in the BI framework, the interaction parameter $\beta_0$ in the Tukey model acquires a direct economic meaning.
-It is the constant cross-partial $\partial^2 f / \partial\alpha \partial\psi$, capturing all departures from modularity and governing the complementarity pattern between the two productivities.
+In the BI framework, the interaction parameter $\beta_0$ has a direct economic meaning.
+It equals the constant cross-partial derivative $\partial^2 f / \partial \alpha \partial \psi$; it captures all departures from modularity and governs the complementarity pattern between the two productivities.

-Despite its parsimony, where the entire complementarity structure is summarized by a single parameter, the Tukey model is flexible enough to encompass supermodular ($\beta_0 \geq 0$), submodular ($\beta_0 \leq 0$), and modular ($\beta_0 = 0$) interaction functions.
-The sign of $\beta_0$ determines the direction of complementarities, while its magnitude reflects the relative weight of the multiplicative component compared to the additive one: as $|\beta_0|$ grows, the role of the match itself becomes more important.
+Although the Tukey model summarizes the entire complementarity structure with a single parameter, it accommodates supermodular ($\beta_0 \geq 0$), submodular ($\beta_0 \leq 0$), and modular ($\beta_0 = 0$) interaction functions.
+The sign of $\beta_0$ determines the direction of complementarities, while its magnitude determines their strength by governing the importance of the multiplicative component relative to the additive components.